-Both maturity and (anticipated) scalability of the systems are promising, yet strongly depend on the technology type.
-Maturity ranges from the very established single-tree tracking practices to rather novel in-situ measurements and remote-sensing platforms.
-Also in the latter case, a broad range of experience and prior history (e.g. academic research) exists.
+Both the maturity and (anticipated) scalability of systems are promising, yet depend heavily on the technology type.
+Maturity ranges from very established single-tree tracking practices to rather novel in-situ measurement and remote-sensing platforms.
+A broad range of experience and prior history (e.g. academic research) also exists in the latter case.

-Scalability is theoretically high for data-centric approaches: Cost savings, efficiency improvements and broad applicability have enabled or are likely to enable further growth.
+Scalability is theoretically high for data-centric approaches.
+Cost savings, efficiency improvements and broad applicability have enabled or are likely to enable further growth.
 The shift from physical (e.g. measurements) to digital processes further benefits this.
 However, the persistent need for field data for calibration and verification acts as a natural barrier to scaling in the current environment.
 This could be alleviated through the broader availability of calibration and verification datasets, for example from carbon programs and standards.
-Another factor hindering scalability is the necessity for costly development of data platforms allowing for efficient project set-up and high through-put.
+Another factor hindering scalability is the need for the costly development of data platforms allowing for efficient project setup and high throughput.